noneback/noneback/README.md

 - ~~Try hard to become an infra~~  Try hard to make life interesting.

-- Love Linux with DWM.
+- ~~Love Linux with DWM.~~ Love Windows with steam and WSL.

+- Work at Alibaba Cloud database sector as a software engineer.